Wednesday Evenings, June 6th – Aug 1st 2018

 How do the standings work?

 Your league standing is determined by Wins, Plus Points and Total Points.
-Each time the team you are on wins a game you get 1 Win point.
-If the team you are on wins that game by 5 or more points, you receive 1 Plus Point.
+Each time the team you wins game you get 1 point.
+If your team wins by 5 or more points, you receive 1 Plus Point.
 Only 1 Plus Point is possible per game.
 A running tally of your game points is also kept and that is Total Points.
-The Buster drinking from the Bowlie Grail at the end of league is based on number of games won.
+The Buster drinking from the Bowlie Grail at the end of league is the person with the most games won.
 If there is tie, it is based on number of Plus Points.
 If there is still a tie, the winner is based on Total Points.

 Fame, glory and prizes go to 1st, 2nd and 3rd Place, but really, we’re all winners.